Artillex-Studios/Documentation/Writerside/topics/AxShulkers.md

 ## What is AxShulkers?

-*A highly customizable shulker viewer plugin that is dupe free by design!
+*A highly customizable shulker viewer plugin which aims to provide maximum security!
 Open your shulkers anywhere, you don't even need to place them.
 *Just right click with a shulker to open it!

 ## How it works: